CCBDA-UPC/Assignments-2025/Lab06.md

   Applying sessions.0001_initial...
 OK
 ```

-**Q6-13: Explain what does the code in the box above.
-How can you execute it inside the Docker container?**
+> :question: **Question 6.13**: Explain what does the code in the box above.
+How can you execute it inside the Docker container?

 **Q6-14:  What is the result of "select * FROM django_migrations;"**